-- Turnitin should be used for both draft and final submissions, and the findings shared with the student and meaning of plagiarism explained in the context of the report. - Students who are believed to have submitted a plagiarised draft assignment, may be given an opportunity to re-submit under the same topic/research question with a new submission deadline; however, feedback may be limited. - Any concerns regarding the authenticity of the student's final assignment should be communicated with the Leader of Learning in the first instance, as well as the DP Coordinator. - A viva voce will be held if further investigation is inconclusive. - This conversation will be held with subject teacher and Leader of Learning or Diploma Coordinator. - a.
+- Turnitin should be used for both draft and final submissions, and the findings shared with the student and meaning of plagiarismexplained in the context of the report. - Students who are believed to have submitted a plagiarised draft assignment, may be given an opportunity to re- - submit under the same topic/research question with a new submission deadline; however, feedback may be limited.Any concerns regarding the authenticity of the student's final assignment should be communicated with the Leader of - Learningin the first instance, as well as the DP Coordinator. - A viva voce will be held if further investigation is inconclusive. - This conversation will be held with subject teacher and Leader of Learning or Diploma Coordinator. - a.
 The student will be asked to: - b. explain the methods used; - c. summarise the conclusion. - If the final version of the work submitted is found to lack academic integrity, this will result in a score of zero for that component.
 This outcome may also have a significant impact on the student receiving the full IB Diploma.

-5.10 Student Progress Updates and 3-way Conversations
+5.9 Student Progress Updates and 3-Way Conversations

-September: Parent Conversations (EC1-Grade 5) October: Student Learning Conversations (G6-G10) October: Grade 11 Progress Summary November: Student/Teacher/Parent Conversations (EC1-G12) November: G12 Predicted Grades issued December: End-of-Term Update: EC-Grade 5 December: End-of-Term Update: G10 and G12 February: Mid-Year Update (G6-G9 and G11) February: Assessment Summaries (G12) February: 3-Way Conferences (EC-G5) April: Student-Led Conference (EC-G5) June: End-of-Year Update (EC-G5) June: End-of-Year Assessment Summaries (G6-G11) and Student Reflection on Targets
+September: Parent/Teacher Conversations (EC1-Grade 5) October: Student Learning Conversations (G6-G10) November: Student/Teacher/Parent Conversations (EC1-G12)November: G12 Predicted Grades issued December: End-of-Term Reports: EC-Grade 5 December: End-of-Term Reports: G11 February: Parent/Teacher Conversations: EC-G5 Mid-Year Report (G6-G10) February: Mid-Year Report (G12)